itchy-o/rfid_experiment/test2/README.md

 # itchy-o/rfid_experiment/test2

-This experiment tries to determine how many RFID tags are need per floor area.
+This experiment is to determine how many RFID tags are need per floor area (i.e.: the "tag density").

-The goal is to always have a tag being sensed, so the sensor doesn't get lost inbetween tags.
+The goal is to "always" have a tag being sensed (to some tolerance), so the sensor doesn't get lost inbetween tags.
-The tags are cheap, but not free, so there is motivation to minimize the number of tags per floor area (the "tag density") to keep costs down.
+The tags are cheap but not free, so there is motivation to minimize the tag density to keep costs down.
+The tag cost could be significant for position sensing in a large room.

-The hardware consists of three PN532 RFID sensors arranged in an equilateral triangle configuration.
+The hardware consists of three PN532 RFID sensors arranged in an equilateral triangle configuration for areal coverage.

 The hardware consists of a
 [Raspberry Pi Pico MCU](https://www.raspberrypi.com/products/raspberry-pi-pico/),